Rod Taylor plays an former naval commander, Bill Anderson, in this Spanish film that's also

 The highlights of this film are the beautiful scenery and Rod's mah-velous

 array of resort wear.
 Be prepared for lots of bare breasts and a cheesy '80s

 soundtrack.
 Your mileage may vary.

-Here's the whole movie, converted and uploaded to Vimeo:
+Here's a link the whole movie, converted and available for

 A STRAY CAT'S STORIES

 A glimpse into the making of "Marbella" comes from an unusual

 Stray Cat Struts: My Life as a Rockabilly Rebel."
 It's the

 autobiography of musician James McDonnell, aka Slim Jim Phantom, the

 He was also Britt Ekland's husband from 1984-92, and he includes